wernerfred/docker-mailserver/docs/content/config/user-management/accounts.md

   /bin/sh -c 'echo "$MAIL_USER|$(doveadm pw -s SHA512-CRYPT -u $MAIL_USER -p $MAIL_PASS)"' >> config/postfix-accounts.cf
 ```

 You will then be asked for a password, and be given back the data for a new account entry, as text.
 To actually _add_ this new account, just copy all the output text in `config/postfix-accounts.cf` file of your running container.

+!!! note
-Please note the `doveadm pw` command lets you choose between several encryption schemes for the password.
-Use doveadm pw -l to get a list of the currently supported encryption schemes.
+    `doveadm pw` command lets you choose between several encryption schemes for the password.

+    Use `doveadm pw -l` to get a list of the currently supported encryption schemes.

+!!! note
-**Note**: Changes to the accounts list require a restart of the container, using `supervisord`.
+    Changes to the accounts list require a restart of the container, using `supervisord`.
 See [#552][github-issue-552].

 ---